Nominated by: Neal Traynor

 In 1996, the government of Quebec presented him with Prix du Quebec for social science and the Academy of Management presented him with its Distinguished Scholar Award for Organization, and Management Theory.
 The following year, he was made a Fellow of the World Academy of Productivity Sciences.

-In 1998, Henry received both Canada’s and Quebec’s highest honours when he was made an Officer of the Order of Canada and an Officier de l’Ordre National du Québec.
+In 1998, Henry received both Canada’s and Quebec’s highest honors when he was made an Officer of the Order of Canada and an Officier de l’Ordre National du Québec.

 In 2000, he was selected by the Academy of Management as a Distinguished Scholar and in 2003, he received a Lifetime Achievement Award in Workplace Learning and Performance from the American Society for Training and Development.